-The contact centre, with its availability 24/7, established itself as the key client service point following the pandemic and the strict restrictions to branch access.
-SB Contact Centre customer interactions continued to grow, exceeding 50.000 direct interactions on a monthly level, and providing significant contribution in sales of SB retail products and services.
+THE CONTACT CENTRE, with its 24/7 availability, established itself as the key client service point following the pandemic and the strict restrictions to branch access.
+SB Contact Centre customer interactions continued to grow, exceeding 50.000 direct interactions on a monthly level and providing significant contribution in sales of SB retail products and services.